 Fort Sumter National Monument is a special place.
-It is a monument to the people who fought and died at Fort Sumter and at Fort Moultrie.
+It is a monument to the people who fought and died in Charleston Harbor during the American Civil War.
 Many parts of the forts are fragile and so are you!
 Please keep yourself and the forts from being injured.

 Climbing is unsafe and can damage something that cannot be replaced, including you.
 Stay on designated pathways.

 Watch your step.
 Many historic surfaces are now uneven and some areas may be damp and slippery, especially in the rain.
 Use handrails when climbing stairs.

 Some interior areas have no electric lights.
 They can be dark and dangerous.

 As part of the National Park System, everything here is protected.
 Don’t remove or disturb any part of the fort structure or any living thing.
 If everyone who visited this place took just one brick, the fort would quickly disappear forever.

 Smoking is not permitted within the fort, even the areas with no roof.
 Smoke only outside the fort entrance.

 Some areas are closed with chains and other barriers.
 Crossing them puts you at risk of serious injury.